opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 **Option 1.
 After you set up corporate billing for the first time**

 In the corporate billing setup success page:
-1. Tap on the  ‘Proceed to setup’ button.
+1. Tap on the **Proceed to setup** button.
 2. Select your approving officer and frequently used cost centre.
 3. Choose the routing option you prefer.
-4. Tap ‘Submit’.
+4. Tap **Submit**.
 Your preferences will be updated.

-If you do not see a ‘Proceed to setup’ button, it means that you have previously set the approval settings for the agency.
+If you do not see a **Proceed to setup** button, it means that you have previously set the approval settings for the agency.

 If you want to change your agency approval settings, please refer to option 2.

 **Option 2.
 Any time, at the Settings page**